Creekside Aquaponics Farm Ready to Grow!

-Swanky Roots, Billings Montana, has begun construction of their 30,000 sq. ft. aquaponics farm.
+An aquaponic Farm in Montana is nearing completion of their 30,000 sq. ft.
+NP-Greenhouse and aquaponics farm.
 They will use a 8-1200 Clear Flow Aquaponic System® to raise fish and vegetables.

 Mississauga Food Bank Ribbon Cutting